ten2mushi/liquid_particle_filtering/README.md

 ![Debug Episode 1](examples/RSSI/output/models/run_v3/models/run_v3/inference_output/debug_episode_1.gif)

-top left plot shows the beleif state of the model regarding the target position, top middle plot shows the egocentric heatmap of the belief state -> could be processed by a cnn prior to rl agent.
+top left plot shows the belief state of the model regarding the target position, top middle plot shows the egocentric heatmap of the belief state -> could be processed by a cnn prior to rl agent.

 tl;dr: that was a cool rabbit hole to go down to